augustawind/restcli/docs/tutorial.rst

 Notice that we added the ``--save`` flag.
 Without this, changes to the Environment would not be saved to disk.

+Open up your Environment file and make sure ``rank`` was updated successfully.

 .. note::
     All script examples were written for Python3.6, but most will probably work